apache/cloudstack-documentation/source/upgrading/upgrade/_sysvm_restart.rst

    **NOTE:**

-   1. In case there is an absolute need to upgrade the system VM template due to availability of security patches, update in a package provided by the template, or in case live-patch doesn't seem to work for any reason then please follow the legacy method of upgrading system VMs and virtual routers by recreating the system VM, which would mean noticible downtime.
+   In cases where upgrading the system VM template is necessary due to availability of security patches or updated packages in the template, or in case live-patch fails for systemvms and virtual routers due to any issues or limitations (such as VPC networks without any network tiers) then please follow the traditional method of upgrading system VMs and virtual routers by restarting or recreating the system VMs and virtual routers (including restarting the network with/without cleanup as required).

-   2. There is a known limitation in the System VM / VR live patch feature.
-If a VPC network either doesn't have any network tiers or has no network tier in the **Implemented** state, then live patching is skipped on the associated VPC VR(s).
-In such a case, use the traditional workflow of upgrading the system VMs and virtual routers - by either restarting the corresponding network with cleanup, or restarting the system VMs.

 Following matrix lists the versions of CloudStack that support live patching.